Do I need insurance if I’m subletting?

 Am I covered by the primary tenant’s renters insurance if I’m subletting?

-As we noted above, even if the primary tenant has insurance, it won’t protect you as the subletter.
+As we noted above, even if the primary tenant has insurance, it won’t help protect you as the subletter.
 If you’re subletting, helping protect your property means you’re going to need renters insurance.

 What renters insurance covers